 I believe this mentality has truly helped shape me into the person I am today and for that, I will always be grateful.

 Q. Can you recall a specific lesson he taught you that still resonates today?

 A. When I was growing up, I really wanted a BMX bike.
 The bike cost over $1,000 and instead of buying it for me, my dad made a deal with me that if I could make half the money, he’d pay for the other half.

 I spent the summer mowing lawns, walking dogs, and babysitting until I earned enough money to pay for half the bike.
 I still have the bike and to this day, it is one of my most prized possessions.

-similarities do you see between the military and football communities?
+Q. What similarities do you see between the military and football communities?

 A. Growing up, my father was my life coach.
 I looked at him for guidance and leadership, much the same way I looked at my coaches in the NFL.
 Both my father and my coaches helped me — and continue to help me — navigate my life.

 Both [are] communities that operate like a family.
 The military base I grew up on in Germany was very tight-knit.
 My friends’ parents were like my second parents.
 I would never try to get away with stuff growing up because I felt like I had eyes on me everywhere I went!

 Looking back, it was a blessing to be cared for and loved by such a great community.
 It was very similar in the NFL when I played.
 My teammates were my brothers.
 We not only looked out for each other on the field, but off the field as well.

 Q. How has your dad influenced your parenting style?